yssl/VIntSearch/README.md

     - Download this plugin and extract it in `~/.vim/`

 This plugin requires a version of vim with python support.
 You can check your vim with `:echo has('python')`.
-- Linux: If your vim doesn't support python, one of the easiest solutions would be installing a more featured version of vim by `sudo apt-get install vim-gtk`.
+- Linux: If your vim doesn't support python, one of the easiest solutions would be installing a more featured version of vim by `sudo apt-get install vim-gtk-py2`.
 - Windows: gvim for Windows is already equipped with python support.

 ## Getting Started